Wymering Manor: Haunting

 The reported paranormal activity includes sudden drops in temperature, children whispering, furniture moving and apparitions of more than twenty ghosts.

 Reckless Roddy

 During the medieval period, according to local legend, Sir Roderick of Portchester rode to the manor to take advantage of a young bride who had been left alone on her wedding night when her new husband had been called away by an emergency.
 Unfortunately for Reckless Roddy the husband returned chased him from the house and thrust a sword through him as he attempted to mount his horse.
 The horse bolted.
 One night during the Second World War, Leonard Metcalfe stated that he heard a horse gallop down the lane near the manor, and one night in 1960 YHA Warden Mr. E. Jones heard a horse outside the building.
 The apparitions of Reckless Roddy's ghost are said to occur when a new bride is brought into the house.

-Francis Austen

-The ghost of Sir Francis William Austen, brother of Jane Austen and former warden of the adjacent St. Peter and St. Paul's church, who is presumed to have visited the manor while it served as the vicarage, has reportedly been sighted on numerous occasions and is said to have smiled at one of the staff.